tobycmurray/verified-certified-robustness/README.md

 ## CAV 2025 Artifact

 The artifact is packaged as a Docker container, which is known to work on x86-64 hosts.
-(Unfortunately, virtualisation failures seem to pevent the container working on ARM-based hosts like Apple M1 etc.)
+(Unfortunately, virtualisation failures seem to prevent the container working on ARM-based hosts like Apple M1 etc.)

 ### Artifact Resource Requirements